Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Montessori Teacher
+Entry / Progression - Montessori Teacher

 To become a registered Montessori teacher, you must meet certain qualifications requirements.
 Learners can develop from pathways in care via Aistear & Siolta in early childhood education.
-The qualifications & vetting must meet Dept of Children Early years qualification requirements click here
+The qualifications & vetting must meet Dept of Children Early Years qualification requirements click here.

 A number of institutions offer Montessori training at diploma and degree level in Ireland including:

-Professional Continuous Development: Teaching Pathway routes
+Teaching Pathway routes

 An undergraduate Montessori Qualification is required, which has been taken over a minimum period of three years of full time study (or equivalent) at a minimum of Level 8 on the NFQ, and carrying at least 180 ECTS (European Credit Transfer and Accumulation System) credits.